cyntzhou/tripmates/README.md

 Things that aren't quite done yet:

 CSRF mitigation hasn't been implemented.

 We don't yet support checking the open hours of an event that goes past midnight or spans multiple days.

 Edit activity open hours isn't properly storing the hours on save.

+Leading to trips page if a trip is deleted (currently sometimes stays on trip page).

+Change editing an activity's place, possibly allow for removing a place from activity.

 ## Deployed app
 http://juicy-buns-tripmates.herokuapp.com/